 Purpose

 The purpose of this document is to define a recommended interface between CCSDS Space Link Protocols (references [5], [6] and [10]) and the DVB-S2(X) telecom standard (references [1] and [2]), and to recommend options of the DVB-S2(X) standard suited to high data rate transmission applications, such as Earth Exploration Satellite Services (EESS) payload telemetry.
+However, this Experimental Specification may be also adopted for other high data rate applications (either space-to-ground, ground-to-space, and space-to-space) and services (e.g., the Space Research service), as long as compliance to CCSDS recommendations for Radio Frequency modulations in [4] is ensured.

 Scope